roc-lang/roc/TUTORIAL.md

     }a
 ```

+Notice that the `a` type variable appears not only in `User a` but also in `}a` at the end of the
+record type!

-I can still write the same three functions, but now their types need to look different.
+Using `User a` type alias, I can still write the same three functions, but now their types need to look different.
 This is what the first one would look like:

 ```elm